 We’ve all heard of the hemp plant by now, yet many don’t fully understand its versatility.
 It’s utilized in food, nutrition, fuel, plastic, linens, milk, soil, and pet food.
 The medical industry has even learned of hemp’s benefits.

 The benefit we’ll be talking about today is the nutritional value.
-Hemp seeds are good sources of fiber, minerals, antioxidants, and chlorophyll.
+As you can already tell, hemp protein powder is made from hemp seeds.
+Hemp seeds are packed with various vitamins and minerals.
+Aside from that, they are also packed with healthy fats and omega-3 fatty acids, which are very beneficial to both heart and brain health.
+Hemp seeds are also good sources of fiber, antioxidants, and chlorophyll.
 Furthermore, they are free of sugar, saturated fats, sodium, and cholesterol.

 What Makes Hemp Protein Special?

 There’s a lot to love about hemp protein, especially for those looking at plant-based, vegan options.
 Let’s take a look at some of the things that make hemp protein special:

 - It contains edestin and albumin while lacking trypsin inhibitors, making it easy to digest (unlike most plant-based proteins)

 - It’s a complete protein containing all nine essential amino acids, unlike most plant-based proteins

 - Of the nine essential amino acids, it contains a high amount of tyrosine (cognitive boost) and arginine (blood flow)